gitter-badger/ubicrypt/README.md

 ## Keep your digital life in your control.
 Privately and easily

-Cloud storage is pervasive and cheap, but it raises concerns on privacy, security, resiliantness and portability.
+_Cloud storage is pervasive and cheap, but it raises concerns on privacy, security, resiliantness and portability._

-*UbiCrypt* allows you to keep your data secrect and safely stored in multiple locations.
+*UbiCrypt* is a desktop application that allows you to keep your data secret and safely stored in multiple locations.

 ### Ubicrypt encrypts your files and keeps them to any cloud storage
 #### Key features: